-White-tailed Deer Population Health
+White-tailed Deer Condition

-Body measurements (e.g., weight, chest girth) are often the most easily obtained data that wildlife managers have available to them and provide direct evidence of growth and physical condition.
-The health of the white-tailed deer population was qualitatively evaluated by researchers from PSU in 1983-1984 (Cypher, Yahner, and Cypher 1985).
+Information on deer condition in the park has been collected sporadically using different methods (e.g., qualitative versus quantitative) that do not allow for comparison across studies or therefore over time.
+No formal research has been conducted specifically for the purposes of rigorously evaluating herd health or condition in the park.
+The condition of the white-tailed deer population was qualitatively evaluated by researchers from PSU in 1983-1984 (Cypher, Yahner, and Cypher 1985).
 Their condition was assessed based on productivity, antler growth, and general overall appearance.

 Researchers concluded that the herd was in good condition (Cypher, Yahner, and Cypher 1985).
-A similar conclusion was reached in 2003, by Lovallo and Tzilkowski who stated that, "captured deer at [Valley Forge NHP] appeared to be typical white-tailed deer in terms of gross appearance, condition, and size, as compared to other deer examined in Pennsylvania."
+A similar conclusion was reached in 1999, by Lovallo and Tzilkowski (2003) who stated that, "captured deer at [Valley Forge NHP] appeared to be typical white-tailed deer in terms of gross appearance, condition, and size, as compared to other deer examined in Pennsylvania."

-Park staff have continued to evaluate the health of the deer population through collection of morphological measurements from animals killed in deer-vehicle collisions between 1992 and 2006.
+Body measurements (e.g., weight, chest girth) are often the most easily obtained data that wildlife managers have available to them and provide direct evidence of growth and physical condition.
+Park staff collected morphological measurements from animals killed in deer-vehicle collisions as an indication of potential changes in deer condition between 1992 and 2006.
 Analysis of this data has only been completed between 1992 and 1995.
 During that time, no trends in body size were detected in fawn, yearling, or adult deer.
-However, comparison of body size (mean hind leg length, total body length, and chest girth) with other Pennsylvania deer populations suggested that deer at Valley Forge NHP were generally smaller in size.
-This difference was most pronounced in fawns and yearlings (Heister 1996).
+However, comparison of body size (mean hind leg length, total body length, and chest girth) with other Pennsylvania deer populations suggested that fawns and yearling deer at Valley Forge NHP were generally smaller in size.
+However, adult deer were similar in size compared to other Pennsylvania deer populations (Heister 1996).

 Differences in growth are often most noticeable in juvenile deer because fawn size and weight are affected by maternal condition before birth and habitat quality post-partum (Heister 1996).
-In 1997-1999, park staff captured 109 fawns to evaluate fawn condition and trends in condition over time (Rowe and Heister 1999).
+In 1997-99, park staff captured 109 fawns to evaluate physical condition and change in physical condition over time (Rowe and Heister 1999).
 Sex, hind leg length, chest girth, total body length, and weight were recorded and fawns were marked with a colored, numbered ear tag.
 Results indicated that mass and chest girth were significantly larger in male versus female fawns.
 Although not statistically significant, all female body measurements exhibited a decreasing trend between 1997 and 1999.
 Male fawn weight also decreased between 1997 and 1999.
-Despite these trends, there is no clear indication that the health of the deer at Valley Forge NHP is declining.